silverbulletmd/silverbullet/website/Architecture.md

+> **note** Note
+> This page contains sections that apply to the current _edge_ release, it is not part of an official release yet.

 Some notes on how things fit together.

 # Client
 The client is what you see when you open SilverBullet in a browser tab or window.
-It renders the UI, interacts with the user, runs [[Plugs]] and maintains the index.
+It renders the UI, interacts with the user, runs [[Plugs]], [[Space Lua]], and maintains the index.
 90%+ of logic lives here.

 The client relies on IndexedDB as a data store.
 It uses this data store primarily to keep the [[Objects|object index]].
 In your browser’s database list, this database’s name will end with `_data`.
 This data store is _shared_ between tabs and windows (of the same browser).